ccloli/vrc-chatbox-osc-web/README.md

 - Show what you're typing to Chatbox in realtime.
 - UI is mobile friendly.

-## Instructions
+## Usage

 ### Use pre-packed binary

-Download executable binary from [GitHub Releases](https://github.com/ccloli/vrc-chatbox-osc-web/releases), and run it directly.
+Download executable binary from [GitHub Releases](https://github.com/ccloli/vrc-chatbox-osc-web/releases) basd on your operating system, and run it directly.

 The pre-packed binary has already bundled Node.js, so you don't need to download Node.js manually.